 The content was King and it still is.
 I am writing so much to talk to you about eyelash extensions because content helps me express my thoughts.
 It helps me communicate with you.
 That’s all you need to think about.
 The rest of the nuances are easy to learn.

 First, you need a detailed content strategy for your content.
 Outline the topics you want to chase with your website.
 What makes you unique from other lash artists?
 How can the audience know more about your services?
 What are the safety and hygiene protocols you follow?
 Or even a photo-list of one-liners describing your recent eyelash extension sessions.

 Decide on a content strategy guideline including format, tone, vocabulary usages, and restriction.
 This just means you need to figure out the type of articles you want such as how-to/ tutorial articles besides listicles, directory posts, and so on.

 Publishing 1-4 blog posts per week regularly can attract the attention of search engines quickly.

 – SEO Strategy

-Now do a keyword research and find out the content that is popular in your niche.
-This will give you an idea of the total people searching for your products, the things they are searching for and the things competitors provide them with.
+Now do keyword research and find out the content that is popular in your niche.
+This will give you an idea of the total people searching for your products, the things they are searching for, and the things competitors provide them with.

 Open a google sheets file and add all the viable topics from competitors.
 You can also type ‘lash extension artists’ to find websites of your competitors and research their content.
 This will help you understand the type of uniquely valuable content you need to cover for attracting the attention of the audience.